Oliver Cowdery

-Oliver H. P. Cowdery (October 3, 1806 – March 3, 1850) was an American Mormon leader who, with Joseph Smith, was an important participant in the formative period of the Latter Day Saint movement between 1829 and 1836.
-He was the first baptized Latter Day Saint, one of the Three Witnesses of the Book of Mormon's golden plates, one of the first Latter Day Saint apostles, and the Second Elder of the church.
+Oliver H. P. Cowdery (October 3, 1806 – March 3, 1850) was an American religious leader who, with Joseph Smith, was an important participant in the formative period of the Latter Day Saint movement in the 1820s and 1830s.

-In 1838, as Assistant President of the Church, Cowdery resigned and was excommunicated on charges of denying the faith.
-Cowdery claimed Joseph Smith had been engaging in a sexual relationship with Fanny Alger, a teenage servant in his home.
-Cowdery became a Methodist, and then in 1848, he returned to the Latter Day Saint movement.

-Biography
+He was the principal scribe to the Book of Mormon, the first baptized Latter Day Saint, one of the Three Witnesses to the Book of Mormon's golden plates, one of the first Latter Day Saint apostles, a key early missionary, and a member of the First Presidency in Kirtland.

+Cowdery's relationship with Joseph Smith and the church's leadership deteriorated in the mid-1830s, and in 1838 he was excommunicated with several other prominent Missouri leaders amid a leadership struggle with Smith.

+After his excommunication, Cowdery moved to Wisconsin, where he practiced law and became involved in local politics.
+Cowdery briefly joined a Methodist church before being rebaptized into the Church of Jesus Christ of Latter-day Saints (LDS Church) in 1848.

 Early life

-Cowdery was born October 3, 1806, in Wells, Vermont.
-His father, William, a farmer, moved the family to Poultney in Rutland County, Vermont, when Cowdery was three.
-(Cowdery's mother Rebecca Fuller Cowdery died on September 3, 1809.)
-In his youth, Cowdery hunted for buried treasure using a divining rod.
+Oliver Cowdery was born October 3, 1806, in Wells, Vermont; his father, William, moved the family to the nearby town of Poultney when Cowdery was three years old.
+His mother, Rebecca Fuller Cowdery, died on September 3, 1809.

-At age 20 (c.
-1826), Cowdery left Vermont for upstate New York, where his older brothers had settled.
-He clerked at a store for just over two years and in 1829 became a school teacher in Manchester, New York.
+At age 20, Cowdery left Vermont for upstate New York, where his older brothers had settled.
+He clerked at a store for just over two years and in 1829 became a school teacher in Manchester.
 Cowdery lodged with different families in the area, including that of Joseph Smith, Sr., who was said to have provided Cowdery with additional information about the golden plates of which Cowdery said he had heard "from all quarters."